JoseKling/PointProcesses.jl/docs/src/examples/Basics.md

 raster
 ````

-Looking at this plot its difficult to tell whether the event times are consistent with a homogeneous Poisson process.
+Looking at this plot, it's difficult to tell whether the event times are consistent with a homogeneous Poisson process.
 We can bin the data in small time windows to get a sense of the event rate over time.
-From the assumptiosn above, we expect the distirbution of
+From the assumptions above, we expect the distribution of
 counts to be roughly Poisson distributed with rate λ * Δt in each bin of width Δt.

 ````@example Basics